 Ubuntu 18.04 comes with many keyboard layouts that you can choose from depending on the Language and region.
-In this short article, we are going to show you how you can configure keyboard in Ubuntu 18.04on terminal.
+In this short tutorial, I am going to show you how you can configure keyboard in Ubuntu 18.04 on terminal.

 Keyboard Layout is based on the following parameters XKB parameters, found in